swift-on-server/articles/Sources/Articles/Documentation.docc/2025/gha-faster-ci/gha-faster-ci.md

 Looks good, right?

-Run the tests CI twice, to make sure the cache is updated for the second run.
+Run the tests CI twice to make sure the cache is updated for the second run.

 ![Tests CI With Separated Build Steps](tests-ci-separated-steps.png)

 You'll notice a big regression.
 Even when cache is available, the CI runtime has gone back up to around 9 minutes 15 seconds.
-Looking at runtimes of each step, you'll notice that the "Build package" step is only taking 1 minutes when a cache is available, but the "Run unit tests" is taking a whopping 7 minutes to run.
-It's as if the "Run unit tests" step is re-building majority of the project again.
+Looking at runtimes of each step, you'll notice that the "Build package" step is only taking 1 minute when a cache is available, but "Run unit tests" is taking a whopping 7 minutes to run.
+It's as if the "Run unit tests" step is re-building majority of the project again, ignoring the fact that you already built the package in an earlier step.

-How can we overcome this issue?
+How can you overcome this issue?

 ## Optimize Build Steps For Maximum Speed

-There are a few tricks we haven't utilized yet.
+There are a few tricks you haven't utilized yet.
 Change your "Build package" and "Run unit tests" to the following:

 ```yaml